 While inside the patrol car, Mr. Patterson communicated with someone via FaceTime.
 At some point, Mr. Patterson told Sgt.
 Ropos that someone could retrieve his vehicle.
 According to Sgt.
 Ropos, the LCSO will permit another driver to retrieve a vehicle under certain circumstances.
 However, Sgt.
 Ropos declined to do so in this instance because the tow truck had already been summoned and because he did not want to prolong the stop to wait for two vehicle operators to arrive (i.e., one to arrive to the scene and another to remove Mr. Patterson’s vehicle).
 Law enforcement is directed by case law not to prolong a stop beyond what is reasonable.
 If a citizen chooses to prolong the stop that should not be held to be unreasonable.
 Sgt.
 Ropos decision not to wait for a facetiming valid driver will be evaluated under Lessons Learned.

 During his inventory search of the vehicle, Sgt.
 Ropos found drugs inside a large plastic bag in the driver’s side door compartment.
-The type of drugs found was not identified.
+The drugs wee later determined to be methamphetamine.

 Mr. Patterson filed a Motion to Suppress, based in part on Sgt.
 Ropos refusal to await a licensed driver to meander to the scene of the traffic stop.
 The motion was denied and he plead no contest.
 Mr. Patterson was found guilty and sentenced to three to four- and one-half years in prison for Aggravated Possession of Drugs.
 He filed a timely appeal, and the Eleventh District Appellate Court upheld his conviction.